 You will then need to turn the raw data into useful information that gives you insight into what’s going on and what you can do about it.

-This may not be obvious but monitoring itself can be a rather time- and resource consuming exercise.
-You should consider:
+This may not be obvious, but monitoring can be a rather time- and resource-consuming exercise.

 You can perform monitoring on many levels, from the basic manual methods to fully automated enterprise-class monitoring and integrated management solutions.

-For this level almost anything will work.
-Simple scripts, any infrastructure monitoring platform, even manual monitoring can work.
+For this level, almost anything will work.
+Simple scripts, any infrastructure monitoring platform, and even manual monitoring can work.

-For this level simple monitoring solutions with check and alert can function.
-We also see a lot of roll-your-own scripts being used here.
+For this level, simple monitoring solutions with checks and alerts can function.
+We also see many roll-your-own scripts being used here.

-If you are aiming for preventive action you should consider a robust maintenance solution as well.
-Rather than wait for an alert that suggest you take action – be proactive and run some good maintenance scripts.
+If you are aiming for preventive action, you should also consider a robust maintenance solution.
+Rather than wait for an alert that suggests you take action – be proactive and run some good maintenance scripts.

 Many DBAs are familiar with the scripts done by the well-known Swedish DBA Ola Hallengren.
-By many considered the “gold standard” for SQL Server maintenance scripts. https://ola.hallengren.com/.
-But even that can be improved upon, especially for larger sites where full-scale deployment can be a big challenge.
+Many considered the "gold standard" for SQL Server maintenance scripts. https://ola.hallengren.com/.
+But even that can be improved, especially for larger sites where full-scale deployment can be a big challenge.

-No article on monitoring can be complete without mentioning DIY monitoring scripts and tasks.
-A lot of DBAs enjoy writing their own utilities, and some are quite good at it.
+No article on monitoring can be completed without mentioning DIY monitoring scripts and tasks.
+Many DBAs enjoy writing their utilities, and some are quite good at it.
 But it comes with a price.

-If you do decide to invest in a 3rd party solution there are many things to consider that we have highlighted here.
-Since you will usually live for a long time with an investment in a monitoring solution you need to spend some time to decide what you need now ( and in the future as things grow and expand) before you jump in.
+If you do decide to invest in a 3rd party solution, there are many things to consider that we have highlighted here.
+Since you will usually live for a long time with an investment in a monitoring solution, you need to spend some time deciding what you need now ( and in the future as things grow and expand) before you jump in.

-The cost of a monitoring solution can be considerable, but so can the benefits also.
+The cost of a monitoring solution can be considerable, but so can the benefits.

-Look for capabilities for preventive operations, performance management, resource utilization and most important of all – much improved productivity and DBA satisfaction.
+Look for capabilities for preventive operations, performance management, resource utilization, and, most importantly, much-improved productivity and DBA satisfaction.

 +47 22 33 14 20